alestiago/license_lens/packages/spdxlib_gen/CONTRIBUTING.md

-## Contributing to the SPDX lib Generator
+## Contributing to the spdxlib brick

 First of all, thank you for taking the time to contribute! 🎉👍 Before you do, please carefully read this guide.

-## Developing for SPDX lib Generator brick
+## Developing for spdxlib

-To develop for PDX License Generator brick, you will also need to become familiar with our processes and conventions detailed within the mono-repository [CONTRIBUTING](../../CONTRIBUTING.md).
+To develop for spdxlib brick, you will also need to become familiar with our processes and conventions detailed within the mono-repository [CONTRIBUTING](../../CONTRIBUTING.md).

-💡 **Note**: The SPDX lib brick is not published at [Brick Hub](brickhub.dev).
+💡 **Note**: The spdxlib brick is not published at [Brick Hub](brickhub.dev).

 ### Setting up your local development environment